iterative/dvc.org/content/docs/studio/user-guide/index.md

 # User Guide

 In this user guide, you will find step by step instructions for all the things that you can do with DVC Studio.

-First, you will learn how to prepare your Git repositories with DVC Studio.
-Then, you will learn how to connect to your Git repositories and create views; explore, visualize and compare your ML experiments; submit new experiments; and manage your views, teams and user profile.
+The topics here range from the basic (how to connect to your Git repositories) to more advanced things you can do such as running experiments.
+We also include guides for getting your Git repositories ready for using with DVC Studio, with or without DVC.
+This includes guides on how to prepare your repositories, how to install and authorize the DVC Studio GitHub app, etc.

+Please choose from the navigation sidebar to the left, or click the `Next` button below ↘